a2nfinance/starlancer/README.md

     - Empowers developers to engage in learning, earning, and obtaining certificates.
     - Supports continuous skill development and credential acquisition.
 - **Payment System:** Expands payment options for freelancers, offering alternatives like Crypto streaming or fiat-based payments.
 Enhances flexibility and accessibility in the financial aspects of freelancing on our platform.

+### 7. Conclusion

+During the OpenBuild Starknet Hackathon, we had an amazing experience exploring the potentials of Starlancer.
+Starknet, being a robust blockchain platform, demonstrates significant potential to emerge as a major player in the industry.
+We take pride in contributing, even in a modest way, to the success of the Starknet ecosystem through Starlancer.

+We express our sincere gratitude to the Starknet open-source community and the dedicated support from the Cairo community.
+Without their invaluable assistance, completing this product within the given time constraints wouldn't have been possible.

+We eagerly anticipate making further contributions to the growth and success of the Starknet ecosystem and are enthusiastic about the future possibilities with Starlancer.